 Your vigilance to cope with the pressure and withstand mental attacks depends on your habits and beliefs.
 Research data about the side-effects of lack of sleep done at the University of Paris, Sorbonne, found that sleep deprivation indeed harms the immune system.

-Watch this great video by Sara Mednick, a sleep scientist:
+Watch this short video by Sara Mednick, a sleep scientist:

 We outlined only a handful of nap benefits you can get from a quick daytime slumber.
 If you adopt this habit, you’ll quickly begin to feel the difference both at work and home.

 As the book blurb of Take A Nap!
-Change Your Life by Sara Mednick says:
+Change Your Life says:

 Imagine a product that increases alertness, boosts creativity, reduces stress, improves perception, stamina, motor skills, and accuracy, enhances your sex life, helps you make better decisions, keeps you looking younger, aids in weight loss, reduces the risk of heart attack, elevates your mood, and strengthens memory.
 Now imagine that this product is nontoxic, has no dangerous side effects, and, best of all, is absolutely free.
 This miracle drug is, in fact, nothing more than the nap: the right nap at the right time.